bdbrwr/bdbrwr/README.md

 ## Hi there 👋

+I'm Bart and I've always "scripted" some stuff to help make my life easier.
+You'll either see me making tools that help to build tools, or more likely, tools that'll fit into gaming.

+I've always had the possibility to translate between business and IT, now I can actually build some of my own stuff.

 <!--
 **bdbrwr/bdbrwr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.